ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 "Configure PuTTY Itself", this author needed to enter "gen-slurm-slogin-p01.cluster.ihme.washington.edu" instead of "cluster-submit1.ihme.washington.edu", which is listed on the page.

+A similar procedure can be used for Bitvise, instructions are on `this webpage <https://www.bitvise.com/getting-started-public-key-bitvise>`_.

 For those using command line to access the cluster, you can do two things for easier access: